Germany: Thousands march as AfD election campaign begins – DW – 01/25/2025

 AfD in buoyant mood with second place in polls

-The far-right AfD is in second place at 20% according to the latest poll tracker, while the center-right bloc of the Christian Democratic Union (CDU) and its Bavarian sister party, Christian Social Union (CSU), currently leads competitors with 31%.
+The far-right AfD is in second place at 20% according to the latest poll tracker, while the center-right bloc of the Christian Democratic Union (CDU) and its Bavarian sister party, Christian Social Union (CSU), currently is in the first place in polls with 31%.

 Chancellor Olaf Scholz's Social Democrats (SPD) currently stands in third place at 15%, just ahead of the Greens with 14%.